 You may not be looking in all the right places.
 Many people automatically assume that hospitals are the way to go for phlebotomists.
 While it’s true that hospitals hire a lot of phlebotomy techs, they aren’t the only option.
 Phlebotomists can work in small clinics, emergency clinics, and private practices.
 They can also work for local blood banks or even the Red Cross.

-The other reason it can sometimes be difficult to find a job as a phlebotomist is a lack of experience.
+The other reason it can sometimes be hard to find a job as a phlebotomist is a lack of experience.
 We’ll talk more about that in the next section.

-Some places won’t hire a phlebotomist to be on their staff until they have some kind of experience.
+Some places won’t hire a phlebotomist to be on their staff until they have experience.

 So, how can you gain experience if you can’t get hired right away?
 One of the best ways is to volunteer.